Kévin Olimpa

 Kévin Olimpa (born 10 March 1988) is a Martiniquais retired professional footballer, who played as a goalkeeper.

 Career

 Olimpa previously played for French side Bordeaux.
 He made his debut for the side on 8 November 2008, coming on in the 43rd minute to replace injured starter Mathieu Valverde in Bordeaux's 2–0 win over AJ Auxerre.

-In November 2016, he agreed the termination of his contract with Greek Superleague side Platanias F.C.
+In November 2016, he agreed the termination of his contract with Super League Greece side Platanias F.C.

 In December 2018, he moved to French lower-league club Espace Foot Bordeaux-Mérignac.

 In January 2019, Olimpa joined Andorran side Sant Julià.